Young people and exploitation by criminals: how early intervention can help

 Early intervention can take different forms, from school-based programmes to improve children’s social and emotional skills, to mentoring schemes for young people who are vulnerable to involvement in crime.

-The benefits of early intervention
+What are the benefits of early intervention?

 With organised crime a bigger threat to the UK than terrorism, it is important to intervene before it’s too late.
 Research by Action for Children and partners has found that funding for early intervention decreased by 46% between 2010 and 2022, while later intervention spending, including for children in care, increased by 47%.